paulvee/GPSDO-Monitoring/README.md

 mail_nmea_log.py
 is the mail program that sends me the logs to my account.

-add-on counter.jpg and add-on RPi.jpg are the circuit diagrams I'm working from at the moment.
-Note that I cannot get the Raspberry Pi Zero-W wireless connection to work inside or even near the GPSDO.
-Version 2 of the pdf diagrams are now the next attempt.
+Versions of the pdf diagrams I am now working from are called V2.
 Look at the Blog for more details.

 Note that all these files are bound to change!